Skip to content

 Channels: Sales (personal contact), proposal, negotiations Content: Proposal, SLA, contract, onboarding plan Metrics: SQL (Sales Qualified Leads), pipeline value, close rate

 Key B2B metric: pipeline velocity — how quickly leads move through the funnel.
+It is the metric clients measure least often, even though it says more about the health of your marketing than the MQL count ever will.
 If a lead is stuck in the "consideration" stage for 6 months — you need better nurturing (or qualification).
 Read more about how to effectively acquire leads in the article on lead generation strategies.

 Measuring B2B Marketing Effectiveness